Media Culture and Communication (with Foundation Year)

 Develop enterprise skills and strong self-reliance, and gain the confidence and flexibility to adopt digital media innovations just over the horizon.

-The Media Culture and Communication team is immersed in diverse industry collaborations that link our students to the city's key creative media makers and cultural organisations, including Watershed, the Pervasive Media Studio, Bristol Festival of Ideas, the Arnolfini and M-Shed museums, and the Bristol Games Hub.
+The Media Culture and Communication team is immersed in diverse industry collaborations that link our students to the city's key creative media makers and cultural organisations, including Watershed, the Pervasive Media Studio, Bristol Festival of Ideas, the Arnolfini and M-Shed museums.

 Where can it take me?